 Here are 8 brain exercises to stop overthinking;

-When you visualize beautiful things, things you want, things you dream of, you automatically fee good, you feel happy, you even smile, a sign of improving health, a sign of prosperity and harmony.
+One of the powerful brain exercises to stop overthinking – When you visualize beautiful things, things you want, things you dream of, you automatically feel good, you feel happy, you even smile, a sign of improving health, a sign of prosperity and harmony.
 When you imagine living your dream, your brain processes it as if it is happening now and this is how you can harness your brain for your own good.

 Once you get good with visualization, You actually start training your mind to rewire itself to new possibilities at a subconscious level.
 Once your inner reality changes, you can truly influence your outer environment.